discourse/discourse/docs/INSTALL-digital-ocean.md

 - Place your mail credentials in `DISCOURSE_SMTP_ADDRESS`, `DISCOURSE_SMTP_PORT`, `DISCOURSE_SMTP_USER_NAME`, `DISCOURSE_SMTP_PASSWORD`.
 Be sure you remove the comment `#` character and space from the front of these lines as necessary.

+- If your forum language is not English, set `LANG` to corresponding value.
+For example, for Russian language: `LANG: ru_RU.UTF-8` This will make search by keywords and similar topics search work much better.

 - If you are using a 1 GB instance, set `UNICORN_WORKERS` to 2 so you have more memory room.

 <img src="http://www.discourse.org/images/install/nano-screenshot.png" width="578" height="407">

 After completing your edits, press <kbd>Ctrl</kbd><kbd>O</kbd> then <kbd>Enter</kbd> to save and <kbd>Ctrl</kbd><kbd>X</kbd> to exit.